hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 ## Part 2 &mdash; Writing the Application

-In this section we create a table in the database, we generate the persistence code for Spring/Spring Boot, and then we write a simple app.
+In this section we create a table in the database, we generate the persistence code for Spring/Spring Boot.
+We then write a simple app and we run it.

 ### Creating a Table in the Database